menchelab/CartoGRAPHs/README.md

-A Quickstarter Notebook: "cartoGRAPHs_AQuickStarter.ipynb" A Notebook with more detailed steps including diverse examples and descriptions: "cartoGRAPHs_main.ipynb" Input files essential to run the scripts can be downloaded [here](https://drive.google.com/drive/folders/1gaMc3cQLFzzFQtYWey7J0uFaXOMuGnWe?usp=sharing) and shall be unpacked in the location of the jupyter notebook.
+A Quickstarter Notebook: "cartoGRAPHs_AQuickStarter.ipynb" A Notebook with more detailed steps including diverse examples and descriptions: "cartoGRAPHs_main.ipynb" Input files and Benchmarking-related precalculations can be downloaded.
+[here](https://drive.google.com/drive/folders/1_E6reb4eUbctguFoT30inYhV9mvvKZMg?usp=sharing) and shall be unpacked in the location of the jupyter notebook.

 ---